 So there you go.
 Four ways to get sound from your Smart TV back to your receiver.
 Bon chance.

-UPDATED DECEMBER 15, 2014 — If, after reading this, you think you might need a receiver, here’s some I think represent a good value.
-All are under $500 (as of this writing) and all feature ARC (mentioned above).
+If, after reading this, you think you might need a new receiver, here’s some I think represent a good value.
+All are under $500 (as of this writing) and all feature ARC (mentioned above), as well as a dedicated port for TV input.
+The Onkyo appears to be an especially enticing offer…

 Look, if you have a dedicated home theater space with 5 or more separate speakers, then, yeah, you’ll need something to control them.
 But you already know who you are and you aren’t reading this.
 If that is you and you are reading this, then stop.
 You do need an A/V receiver or something like it.
 This post is for people who landed here after typing “Do I really need an A/V receiver?” into a search bar.
 To you, the answer is: Only if you want one.
 It’s not a requirement for good sound these days.